evilsocket/opensnitch/wiki/Compilation.md

     sudo service opensnitchd start

-While the UI can be started just by executing the `opensnitch-ui` command.
+While the UI can be started just by executing the `opensnitch-ui` command as your regular user.